ericoporto/ags-manual-wiki/TextScriptEvents.md

 Called when an event occurs, but no handler is set up in the Events list.
 This could be used to display a default "I can't do that" type of message.
-The values of WHAT and TYPE tell you what the player did.
+The values of WHAT and TYPE tell you what the player did.<br>
 The possible values are listed below:

 WHAT | TYPE | Description